 Well, Google inspired me.
 They became carbon neutral in 2007 by investing heavily in high quality carbon off-sets.
 By 2017 Googles efforts paid off as they had procured enough carbon offsets to also neutralise their legacy emissions as well, and they are not stopping there, Google aims to become the first major company to operate on 100% carbon free energy.
 Google are also working on other solutions and technologies that follow the same ethos.

-From the announcement in 2016 to completely switch to over to Mobile-First Indexing as of March 2021, there has been notable advantages converting to optimized Mobile-First websites, one major incentive being Search Engine Optimization.
+From the announcement in 2016 to completely switch to over to Mobile-First Indexing as of March 2021, there has been notable advantages converting to optimised Mobile-First websites, one major incentive being Search Engine Optimisation.
 Yet, most are still building heavy websites packed with plugins while attempting old SEO tricks.

 Google has answered this in their Page Experience Update with Core Web Vitals.
 They have prioritised 3 of Googles Web Vitals to determine the quality of a website.
 To pass Core Web Vitals, a website must be fast, fluid, with great UX.
-As it’s now only the mobile version of our site that gets indexed by Google.
-It’s critical that mobile sites pass Core Web Vitals.
+As it is now only the mobile version of our site that gets indexed by Google, it’s critical that mobile sites pass Core Web Vitals.